 - The person’s family and financial situation

-- The overall economic and political stability of the home country
+- The political and economic stability of your home country taken as a whole

-The parent or grandparent must also do the following:
+The parent or grandparent ought to do the following:

-- Provide a letter promising financial support from their child or grandchild in Canada who has a minimum income;
+- Provide a letter assuring financial assistance from their child or grandchild in the country with a minimum income

-- Prove he or she has Canadian medical insurance for at least one year to cover the time he or she will be in Canada; and
+- Prove he or she has medical insurance in Canada for no more than one year for covering the time he or she will be in Canada

-Super Visa for Parents – Citizenship and Immigration Canada (CIC) has announced that the Parent and Grandparent Program (PGP) for Canadian immigration is scheduled to reopen on January 2, 2015.
+Super Visa for Parents – Citizenship and Immigration Canada (CIC) has stated that the Parent and Grandparent Program (PGP) for immigration in Canada is scheduled to reopen on January 2, 2015.

-The PGP allows Canadian citizens and permanent residents to bring their foreign parents and grandparents to Canada as Canadian permanent residents.
+The PGP lets citizens and permanent residents of Canada bring their foreign parents and grandparents to Canada as permanent residents of the country.

-There will be a cap of 5,000 complete applications accepted, the same number as the previous application cycle that opened in January, 2014.
-That cap was reached in just three weeks.
-Given that many potential applicants have been waiting patiently for the PGP to reopen, it is likely that that the next application cycle will reach its cap.
-Applications received before January 2, 2015 will not be accepted and will be returned to the applicant.
+There will be a cap of 5,000 complete applications accepted, the same number as the prior application cycle that opened in January 2014.
+That cap was reached in only three weeks.
+Given that numerous prospective candidates have been waiting tolerantly for the PGP to reopen, it is likely that the next application cycle will reach its cap.
+Applications that are not received before January 2, 2015, will not be accepted and will be returned to the candidate.

-To be eligible for PGP sponsorship, the sponsor in Canada must meet the following requirements:
+To be eligible for PGP sponsorship, the sponsor in Canada must meet the below-mentioned requirements:

-- Exceed the minimum necessary income level for this program by submitting notices of assessment issued by the Canadian Revenue Agency (CRA) in support of their sponsorship.
-Sponsors must also demonstrate they have met the minimum necessary income level for three consecutive years.
-If married or in a common-law relationship, the income of both persons can be included;
+- Improve the minimum necessary income level for this program by submitting notices of assessment of the Canadian Revenue Agency (CRA) issues in support of their sponsorship.
+Also, sponsors are required to demonstrate they have met the minimum necessary income level for three consecutive years.
+Both persons’ income can be included if married or in a common-law relationship

-- The sponsor must sign an undertaking to repay any provincial social assistance benefits paid to the sponsor and accompanying family member(s), if any, for a period of 20 years, if necessary.
-If the sponsor resides in Quebec, an additional 'undertaking' must be signed.
+- The sponsor is required to sign an undertaking for repaying any provincial social assistance benefits paid to the sponsor and their accompanying family member(s), if any, for a period of 20 years, if deemed necessary.
+If the sponsor lives in Quebec, an extra ‘undertaking’ should be signed.

-To enhance the economic immigration policies, the Government of Canada has brought many significant changes in the past several months.
-There are number of new initiatives have been announced from the government to the migrant communities, it is mainly to boost the economy of the country.
-Immigrants who have migrated to Canada under the economic immigration policies can apply under the dependent visa category to welcome their family members to live with them in Canada.
+To improve the economic immigration policies, the Canadian Government has brought numerous considerable changes in the past several months.
+There is a number of new initiatives have been announced by the government for the migrant communities.
+It is mainly to boost Canada’s economy.
+People who have migrated to Canada under the economic immigration policies can apply under the dependent visa category to welcome their family members to live with them in the country.

-The family members of the person who is already living in a country with a valid visa are considered as dependents, each country has its own set of rules to issue a dependent visa to the applicants.
-Applicants who are applying under the Dependent Visa Clause must fulfil the requirement of immigration policies such as:
+The family members of the person who is already living in a country with a valid visa are considered dependents; each country has its own set of rules to issue a dependent visa to the applicants.
+Applicants who are applying under the Dependent Visa Clause should fulfill the requirement of immigration policies, including:

-- Must meet the entire requirement for temporary residents to the country
+- Have to meet all the requirements for temporary residents to Canada

 - Full satisfaction from the immigration officer

-Under dependent visa program of Canada, Permanent Residents and citizens can sponsor their children or their partner's dependent child/children to live with them in Canada.
+Under Canada’s dependent visa program, Citizens and Permanent Residents can sponsor their children or dependent child/children of their partner for living with them in Canada.

-There are many requirements needs to be fulfilled under Dependent Visa such as:
+There are many requirements that need to be fulfilled under Dependent Visa such as:

-- Must prove that the sponsored children are financially dependent on him/her
+- Have got to prove that the sponsored children are financially dependent on him/her

-- Agree to provide financial assistance for dependent children for a period of ten years or until they turn 19, whichever comes first
+- Agree to provide financial support for dependent children until they turn 19 or for a period of 10 years, whichever comes first

-- Confirm that dependent child is enrolled in continuous and full-time academic course at recognised educational institutes if he or she is 19 years old and/or has spouse or common-law partner
+- Confirm that the dependent child is enrolled in continuous and full-time academic courses at recognized educational institutes if he or she is 19 years old and/or has a spouse or common-law partner

-- Dependent Child who is over 19 needs to be provided for a period of three years.
+- A dependent child who is over 19 needs to be provided for a period of three years

-Applicant or Applicant partner's dependent children can come to live with them in Canada if they:
+Dependent children of the applicant or applicant partners can come to live with them if they:

-- They should convince the immigration authorities that they will stay in Canada temporarily
+- Convince the immigration authorities that they will stay in the country for the short term

-- Show the letter of invitation from the sponsors
+- Show the invitation letter from the sponsors

 - They should not have any criminal record